MENU

 Jason Gardner’s journey into photography is as colorful as the festivals he captures.
 His initial foray into the world of photography was sparked by a series of backpacking trips across the globe, including the Middle East, Southeast Asia, and Australia.
 These adventures not only broadened his horizons but also ignited a passion for storytelling through images.
 Gardner’s experiences during these travels laid the groundwork for his future projects, allowing him to explore diverse cultures and their unique celebrations.

-One pivotal moment in Gardner’s career was his involvement in a book project related to September 11th.
+One pivotal moment in Gardner’s career was his involvement in a book project Here’s New York related to September 11th.
 This experience opened his eyes to the power of photography as a medium for conveying emotions and narratives.
 It was a turning point that solidified his commitment to pursuing photography as a profession.

 The Carnival Experience